I love kittens.

 - Volunteer for an animal rescue.
 If possible, take an entire litter.
 Better yet, foster hard-to-place adult cats, who seldom get adopted during kitten season.
 “During kitten season, the need for fosters can be even greater than the need for adopters,” says the ASPCA’s Bershadker.

 - Adopt your own cat, especially an adult one.
 If you opt for kittens, keep in mind that 2 kittens are better than 1.
-Not only will they keep each other company, but they will delight you with their antics.
+Not only will they keep each other company, but also they will delight you with their antics.
 Try our online adoptable pet search.

 The best argument I’ve found is this: You might think having “just 1 litter” isn’t that much of a problem, but if even 1 female cat is left intact, she and her offspring can produce hundreds of cats or even a few thousand cats over the next few years.